Terms and Conditions | IncyteCARES for MONJUVI® Skip to main content

 Warnings and Precautions:

 • Myelosuppression.
-MONJUVI can cause serious or severe myelosuppression, including neutropenia, thrombocytopenia, and anemia.
-Monitor complete blood counts (CBC) prior to administration of each treatment cycle and throughout treatment.
+MONJUVI can cause serious or severe myelosuppression, including neutropenia, lymphopenia, thrombocytopenia, and anemia.
+Monitor complete blood counts (CBCs) before each treatment cycle and throughout treatment.
 Monitor patients with neutropenia for signs of infection.
 Consider granulocyte colony-stimulating factor administration.
 Withhold MONJUVI based on the severity of the adverse reaction.
 Refer to the lenalidomide prescribing information for dosage modifications.

 • Embryo-Fetal Toxicity.
 Based on its mechanism of action, MONJUVI may cause fetal B-cell depletion when administered to a pregnant woman.
-Advise pregnant women of the potential risk to a fetus and women of reproductive potential to use effective contraception during treatment with MONJUVI and for at least 3 months after the last dose.
-The combination of MONJUVI with lenalidomide is contraindicated in pregnant women.
+Advise pregnant women of the potential risk to a fetus and women of reproductive potential to use effective contraception during treatment with MONJUVI and for 3 months after the last dose.
+The combination of MONJUVI with lenalidomide and of MONJUVI with lenalidomide and rituximab is contraindicated in pregnant women.
 Refer to the lenalidomide prescribing information on use during pregnancy.

 INDICATIONS AND USAGE